OpenSpaceData/get.openspacedata.org/src/guides/vegetation/cases/green-vegetation-health/interpret.md

 case: 'green-vegetation-health'
 content: 'interpret'
 ---
-How to read the colors: Red colored areas correspond to empty areas of rocks, sand or snow.
+How to read the colors:Red colored areas correspond to empty areas of rocks, sand or snow.
 Moderate values, mostly orange to yellow, represent shrubs and meadows, while bright green areas indicate temperate and tropical forests.

-Dive deeper into this topic: You should never blindly rely on data.
+Dive deeper into this topic:You should never blindly rely on data.
 They know no context.
 That means the correct reading and interpretation of the data is up to you.
 Therefore, you should familiarize yourself with the NDVI, its strengths and weaknesses, before publishing your findings or making decisions based on them.

 Here we have some further resources for you: